Skip to main content

 Pursuant to Washington Utilities and Transportation Commission Purchases of Resources rules (WAC 480-107), PSE must file an All-Source Request for Proposals when the Integrated Resource Plan identifies a resource need within the next four years.
 PSE may also issue targeted and voluntary RFPs on an as-needed basis.

 PSE is committed to a procurement process that is accessible and fair for all bidders.
 PSE encourages all bidders that are able to meet an RFP’s requirements to participate, including bidders representing minority-, women-, disabled- and veteran-owned businesses.
-PSE encourages bidders interested in partnering with PSE to support supplier diversity through inclusive, competitive procurement processes.
+PSE encourages bidders interested in partnering with PSE to support inclusive, competitive procurement processes.

 PSE is committed to a culture of ownership, accountability, honesty, integrity and trust.
 In conducting an RFP, PSE follows its Code of Conduct.
 This Code of Conduct outlines the honest and ethical manner in which all employees and board of directors at Puget Energy, Inc., Puget Sound Energy, and related subsidiaries are expected to behave, with each employee having a duty to uphold the Code of Conduct.